 Steelhead runs have been hit and miss so far this year, but we are expecting February and March to offer up some decent Steelhead opportunities.
-Here is a summary of what we are loking at right now for Washington state and Steelhead Fishing.
+Here is a summary of what we are looking at right now for Washington state and Steelhead Fishing.

-The Cowlitz river is the big gun for Steelhead right now the early winter run is done but the late winter stock are starting to show.
+The Cowlitz River is the big gun for Steelhead right now the early winter run is done but the late winter stock are starting to show.
 Up near the dam would be a good choice since the hatchery up there is reporting around a hundred fish per day in the traps.

-The Columbia river is still pretty slow for Steelhead this time of year.
+The Columbia River is still pretty slow for Steelhead this time of year.
 Fish are being caught but not is big numbers best bet are Petaros, out at the mouth of the Methow river or a little further up the road at the Okanogan.

-The Stillaguamish River trout hatchery is reporting decent Steelhead numbers in the traps right now making the Stillaguamish a potential go to spot for Steelhead fishing.
+The Stillaguamish River trout hatchery is reporting decent Steelhead numbers in the traps right now making the Stillaguamish a potential go-to spot for Steelhead fishing.

 The Wynoochee river Steelhead season is heating up.
 Pretty good trap numbers showing at the hatchery right now making the Wynoochee another good option for Steelhead.

 Thanks for reading our 2015 Lunker’s Guide Lunker Alert!
 Fishing report.